What is the financial responsibility law in Florida?

 The Florida no-fault law states that any person who has a car in Florida for more than 90 days during the preceding 365 days, resides in Florida, is employed in Florida or has children in school in Florida must purchase personal injury protection ($10,000) and property damage liability coverage ($10,000).

-- A citation for DUI, which results in a revocation.
+- A citation for DUI.

-- A revocation for Habitual Traffic Offender.
+- A revocation for Habitual Traffic Offenders.

 - A revocation for any serious offense where this department is required to revoke your license.

-So the Florida financial responsibility law comes into play if you were involved in any of the above violations and you did not have insurance coverages that comply with the financial responsibility law.
+The Florida financial responsibility law comes into play if you were involved in any of the above violations and you did not have insurance coverages that comply with the financial responsibility law.